I enjoy writing, quilting, and combining my passion for each to help others!

 - Extra fabric for binding if not using the shirts

-The first step to make a shirting quilt is to source the mens shirts.
-You should try to find shirts that are colour co-ordinated and of a similar texture.
+- The first step in making a shirting quilt is to source the men's shirts.
+You should try to find shirts that are colour coordinated and of a similar texture.

 Adding the Sashing

-For the first block of your top row of your 9 square blocks, pin the sashing fabric to left and right sides of your square block.
-These should be 12" but I tend to pin the sashing to the block first and then cut the sashing fabric to length.
+- For the first block of the top row of your 9-square blocks, pin the sashing fabric to the left and right sides of your square block.
+These should be 12", but I tend to pin the sashing to the block first and then cut the sashing fabric to length.

 Assembling the Quilt Layers

-See the video on the right for details on how to assemble your quilt layers.
+See the video below for details on how to assemble your quilt layers.

-For the 9 square block quilt I decided to work with the formal lines of the men's shirts and quilted with straight lines 1/4" inside the blocks, and a 1/4" outside the blocks, running both parallel and horizontal, but you can do any quilting pattern you feel compliments the quilt top.
+For the nine-square block quilt, I decided to work with the formal lines of the men's shirts and quilt with straight lines ¼" inside the blocks, and a ¼" outside the blocks, running both parallel and horizontal, but you can do any quilting pattern you feel compliments the quilt top.

 The last step for making your quilt is to do the binding.